rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/Jenkins-tf-Github.md

 ###    3-  Integrating Jenkins env with the Personal-Access-Token phase 2:

+        Browse to http://localhost:8080 e.g(18.144.61.150:8080 and hit ENTER) (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.
         In the Jenkins UI, head to Manage Jenkins--> System(Configure global systems and paths)--> Scroll down to the GitHub section-GitHub server--> Give it a name, API URL stays the same--> Credentials--> Add-Jenkins--> Kind(select: Secret Text)--> UserName(Give it a name)--> Password(make sure to paste the